 - Partial Scholarship with Work Requirement: students work for the school before, during, and after their session.
 They receive meals, dormitory housing, and pay a discounted tuition.
 There are more than 175 of these scholarships.
 (See note about early decision option below.)

 - Full Scholarship with Work Requirement: students work for the school before, during, and after their session.
 They receive meals, dormitory housing, and tuition.
 There are more than 70 of these scholarships.

 - Full Scholarship with No Work Requirement: students receive meals, dormitory housing, and tuition with no work requirement.
 There are more than 100 of these scholarships.

 Some spaces are reserved in each workshop for scholarship students.
 Scholarships are intended for students who would have difficulty attending Penland without financial assistance.
 You may not apply as a full-paying student if you are applying for a scholarship.
 If you are not selected, you may reapply as a full-paying student if space is available.

 How to Apply for a Scholarship or Studio Assistantship

 - Minimum age is 18.
 Scholarship and studio assistantship applications must be made online at penland.slideroom.com starting January 1.
 Do not also use the regular enrollment application.

 - Read cancellation and refund information on the registration page; it applies to scholarship students.

 - Your application must be complete before 11:59 PM EST on February 17, 2020.

-More details are included in the Slideroom application form at penland.slideroom.com.
+More details are included in the Slideroom application form at penland.slideroom.com beginning January 1.